HakaiInstitute/kelp-o-matic/docs/cli.md

 ```
 $ kom --help

- Usage: python -m kelp_o_matic.cli [OPTIONS] COMMAND [ARGS]...
+ Usage: kom [OPTIONS] COMMAND [ARGS]...

    Options
-  --version             -v
+  --version   -v        Show version and exit.
+  --gpu-test            Test if GPU is detected and exit.
   --help      -h        Show this message and exit.

    Commands
   find-kelp      Detect kelp in image at path SOURCE and output the resulting classification raster to file at path DEST.
   find-mussels   Detect mussels in image at path SOURCE and output the resulting classification raster to file at path DEST.
 ```

 ## find-kelp